Classification with Costly Features in Hierarchical Deep Sets: Implementation and Hyperparameters

-The model's architecture and parameters are initialized according to the provided dataset schema.
-Parameters $\theta_{\mathcal B}, \phi_{\mathcal B}$ are created for each set $\mathcal B$.
-We use a fixed embedding size of 64 (the output of $f_{\theta_{\mathcal B}}$), across all sets and datasets.
-ReLu is used as the activation function.
-The aggregation function $g$ is \emph{mean} with batch normalization \citep{ioffe2015batch}.
-The learning weights of the A2C algorithm were initialized as $\alpha_v = 0.5, \alpha_h = 0.05$, where the policy entropy controlling weight ($\alpha_h$) decays exponentially by a factor $0.5$ every \textit{epoch\_length} steps.
-We use Adam optimizer \citep{kingma2014adam}, with L2 regularization \num{e-4}.
-The gradients are clipped to a norm of $0.1$.
-The network is initialized by pretraining the classifier with randomly generated partial samples from the dataset, with cross-entropy loss, learning rate \num{3e-3}, and early stopping.
-The learning rate of the main training decays exponentially from \num{3e-3} by a factor of $0.5$ every $10 \times epoch\_length$ steps.
-During the main training, the classifier is trained only in states where the agent decides to terminate.
-For each dataset, we run the algorithm for $100 \times epoch\_length$ steps and select the best performing iteration based on its validation performance (reward).
-Hyperparameters for each dataset are in Table~\ref{tab:dataset_params}, along with their training/validation/testing splits.
-The class distribution column displays the prior distribution of samples for each class.
+The model's architecture and parameters are initialized according to the provided dataset schema, and parameters $\vartheta_{\mathcal B}, \varphi_{\mathcal B}$ are created for each bag $\mathcal B$.
+LeakyReLU is used as the activation function.
+The aggregation function is \emph{mean} with layer normalization \citep{ba2016layer}.
+The policy entropy controlling weight ($\alpha_h$) decays with $\frac{1}{T}$ schedule every 10 epochs.
+We use AdamW optimizer \citep{loshchilov2018decoupled} with weight decay regularization.
+The learning rate of the main training in annealed exponentially by a factor of $0.5$ every 10 epochs.
+The gradients are clipped to a norm of $1.0$.
+For each dataset, we select the best performing iteration based on its validation reward.